ehamberg/typeclassopedia-md/typeclassopedia.md

 * `Monad`{.haskell} and `ArrowApply`{.haskell} are equivalent.
 * `Semigroup`{.haskell}, `Apply`{.haskell} and `Comonad`{.haskell} are greyed out since they are not actually (yet?) in the standard Haskell libraries ^[`Semigroup`{.haskell} can be found in the [`semigroups` package](http://hackage.haskell.org/package/semigroups), `Apply`{.haskell} in the [`semigroupoids` package](http://hackage.haskell.org/package/semigroupoids), and `Comonad`{.haskell} in the [`comonad` package](http://hackage.haskell.org/package/comonad).]

 One more note before we begin.
-The original spelling of “type class” is with two words, as evidenced by, for example, the [Haskell 98 Revised Report](http://haskell.org/onlinereport/), early papers on type classes like [Type classes in Haskell](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.103.5639) and [Type classes: exploring the design space](http://research.microsoft.com/en-us/um/people/simonpj/papers/type-class-design-space/), and [Hudak et al.’s history of Haskell](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.168.4008).
+The original spelling of “type class” is with two words, as evidenced by, for example, the [Haskell 2010 Language Report](http://www.haskell.org/onlinereport/haskell2010/), early papers on type classes like [Type classes in Haskell](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.103.5639) and [Type classes: exploring the design space](http://research.microsoft.com/en-us/um/people/simonpj/papers/type-class-design-space/), and [Hudak et al.’s history of Haskell](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.168.4008).
 However, as often happens with two-word phrases that see a lot of use, it has started to show up as one word (“typeclass”) or, rarely, hyphenated (“type-class”).
 When wearing my prescriptivist hat, I prefer “type class”, but realize (after changing into my descriptivist hat) that there's probably not much I can do about it.

 We now begin with the simplest type class of all: `Functor`{.haskell}.